calimaborges/design-patterns/README.md

 * **Adapter** - converts the interface of a class into another interface clients expect.
 Lets classes work together that couldn't otherwise because of incompatible interfaces.

-* **Facade** - Provides a unified interface to a set of interfaces in a subsystem.
+* **Facade** - provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+* **Template Method** - define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 Bullet Points